vistadataproject/documents/README.md

 ## VISTA Features

 The VISTA Data Project is a new data-centric approach to VISTA data access and management.
-This is in contrast to the current code-centric approach to data access using many thousands of ad-hoc, piecemeal, inconsistent data extractors written in thirty-year-old code, none of which is maintained or documented).
-In a data-centric approach one first comprehensively exposes all the data in the system, revealing the native, overarching data model, and then manage data with a data model, not with code.
+This is in contrast to the current code-centric approach to data access using a byzantine array of thousands of one-off, inconsistent data extractors written with thirty-year-old code, none of which is maintained or documented.
+In a data-centric approach one instead comprehensively exposes all the data in the system to reveal the native, overarching data model, and then manage data with a data model, not code.

 This master data model - the roadmap to all of VA's institutional knowhow and data - has evolved organically over the past 35 years, but has never been surfaced.
-Now, for the first time, this data model will be comprehensively exposed and taken advantage of.
+Now, for the first time, this data model will be comprehensively exposed and fully taken advantage of.

 *__An operationalized Master VISTA Data Model (MVDM) provides VISTA four major new features:__*